-Nice vs Bastia
+Nice vs Bastia by Lucien

 Nice walked away with an important three pointer last time out in Ligue 1, winning away from home against St Etienne narrowly with a 1:0 result.
 Only goal was scored in 63rd minute via Eysseric, as the visiting side actually had much more of the ball possession and dominated for whole ninety minutes, something that is rare to be seen when St Etienne plays in front of own fans.